Punk rock: Outlook

 The first wave of punk rock was "aggressively modern" and differed from what came before.
 According to Ramones drummer Tommy Ramone, "In its initial form, a lot of 1960s stuff was innovative and exciting.
 Unfortunately, what happens is that people who could not hold a candle to the likes of Hendrix started noodling away.
 Soon you had endless solos that went nowhere.
-By 1973, I knew that what was needed was some pure, stripped down, no bullshit rock 'n' roll."
+By 1973, I knew that what was needed was some pure, stripped down, no nonsense rock 'n' roll."
 John Holmstrom, founding editor of Punk magazine, recalls feeling "punk rock had to come along because the rock scene had become so tame that [acts] like Billy Joel and Simon and Garfunkel were being called rock and roll, when to me and other fans, rock and roll meant this wild and rebellious music."
 According to Robert Christgau, punk "scornfully rejected the political idealism and Californian flower-power silliness of hippie myth."

 Hippies were rainbow extremists; punks are romantics of black-and-white.
 Hippies forced warmth; punks cultivate cool.
 Hippies kidded themselves about free love; punks pretend that s&m is our condition.
 As symbols of protest, swastikas are no less fatuous than flowers.